aldonline/x-naming-convention/README.md

 # The "x" Naming Convention

-Save time and brain cycles when naming (and finding) things in your codebase!
+* The "x" naming convention lets you save time and brain cycles when naming (and finding) things in your codebase!

-* This document describes a naming convention for lazy developers
-* It is a mechanical convention: It is easy to figure out where things go, and where to find them when needed
+* It is a mechanical convention: It is easy to figure out where things go, and where to find them when needed.
+No need to get creative (and later regret it)
-* The main explanation is for JS/Python/Ruby-like languages, but the same concepts apply to other languages (including Java).
+* The main description of the convention is for JS/Python/Ruby-like languages, but the same concepts apply to other languages (including Java).
 More on that at the end.

 Summary:
 ```